HGGM-LIM/fmrat/README.md

 ============================================================================================================

 ============================================================================================================
-	THIS TOOL IS BEING DEBUGGED AT THE MOMENT, sorry for the inconveniences
+	THIS TOOL IS BEING DEBUGGED AT THE MOMENT (NORMALIZATION NOT WORKING; UNCLICK AND USE THE REST), sorry for the inconveniences
 ============================================================================================================